 Even well-run companies occasionally have a manufacturing plant that jumps off the rails.

 A manufacturing plant occasionally becomes a case study for Murphy’s law.
 Anything that can go wrong, does go wrong.
 As a result, it ends up missing the monthly production and financial targets by a wide margin.
-With each passing month the plant falls further and further behind.
+With each passing month, the plant falls further and further behind.

-The turnaround starts with a review and evaluation of the current metrics and performance assessment.
+The plant turnaround starts with a review and evaluation of the current metrics and performance assessment.
 Phase two focuses on stabilization or stopping the bleeding.
 Phase three is about driving the recovery and implementing improvements, establishing new processes, systems and governance procedures.
 And finally, phase four is about sustainment and establishing the appropriate management behaviors needed to ensure the new performance levels are maintained over the long term.